rorynolan/filesstrings/cran-comments.md

 There were no ERRORs, WARNINGs or NOTEs.

 ## Reverse Dependencies
 There are 5 reverse dependencies: `autothresholdr`, `detrendr`, `exampletestr`, `ijtiff` and `nandb`.
-This update does not break any of them.
+This update breaks `autothresholdr` but a fix is ready to go (I'm the maintainer of `autothresholdr` too).
 See https://github.com/rorynolan/filesstrings/blob/master/revdep/checks.rds for full check results.